To all Kinnikinnick Customers,

 And lastly – “Why Vegan”

 Our goal was to develop a “plant-based, allergy-free” line.
-“Plant based” because of the growing interest in this category and changing attitudes on food ingredients.
+“Plant-based” because of the growing interest in this category and changing attitudes on food ingredients.
 “Allergy-free” meant removing the last major allergen (i.e. egg ingredients) remaining in our product line.
 That this resulted in a “Vegan” line is great, even though that was never the main reason for the changes.
 It was always to give those with egg allergies safe food options, just as we do for everyone else.
 We’re thrilled those who chose to follow a vegan diet also love our products.

 Please be patient as we finalise our FREE FROM gluten and top allergens line of baked goodies.
-This always means some tweaking of operations, but rest assured we’ll soon have things back to where all our customers agree that we make the “best specialty baked products in the marketplace”.
+This always means some tweaking of operations, but rest assured we’ll soon have things back to where all our customers agree that we make the “best speciality baked products in the marketplace”.

 Should you have any comments, I’m more than happy to address them personally at [email protected].

 CEO and President